Total duration hitherto: 20'

 Ahunavaiti Gāthā no.1, stanzas I & II were dedicated to Jared Redmond by whom they were premiered at the San Francisco Center for New Music, San Francisco, CA, on Friday, February 15, 2019.
 This is the recording of the Asian premiere, by the same pianist, at Hanyang University, in Seoul, South Korea, on Monday, June 3, 2019.

 Ahunavaiti Gāthā no.1, stanza III was dedicated to Jonathan Powell, in honor of his 50th birthday, by whom it was premiered at NeoArte Festival, Gdansk, Poland, on Saturday, October 26, 2019.
 This is the recording of the Czech premiere of the piece, by the pianist, at the Academy of Performing Arts in Prague's Music Faculty (HAMU) on Friday, November 15, 2019.
-He will be performing this composition in Setkávání Nové Hudby Plus (Meetings of New Music), at Janáček Academy (JAMU) of Brno, in an online (live-streamed) concert, on December 8, 2020.
+He performed this composition also in Queen’s University Belfast, Northern Irland, on March 5, 2020, and again in the Czech Republic, in Setkávání Nové Hudby Plus (Meetings of New Music), at Janáček Academy (JAMU) of Brno, on December 8, 2020.